InvasiveH8ter/NASDM/README.md

 #### Set up GEE folders
 Go to https://developers.google.com/earth-engine
-Create folder in your assets tab to store your yearly raster images in.
+Create folder in your assets tab to store your yearly covariate images.
 Upload the background shapefile by clicking on NEW and selecting shapefile from the drop down.

 #### Open the notebook

+You can start here if you already have the initial set up completed above.

 Back in Conda (w/ your environment activated) change to the directory containing the scripts you downloaded by running:
 ```
 cd C:/users/YourPath